 “In legal terms, crypto assets and smart contracts undoubtedly represent the future.
 I hope that the Legal Statement will go a long way towards providing much-needed market confidence, legal certainty and predictability.
 It will affect areas that are of great importance to the technological and legal communities, and the global financial services industry.”

-The smart contracts come in handy in the creation of more secure and efficient methods of implementing contracts between parties.
+Smart contracts come in handy in the creation of more secure and efficient methods of implementing contracts between parties.
 It is projected that the global smart contract market will reach $300 million by 2023.
 Moreover, the World Economic Forum predicts that 10% of global GDP will run on the blockchain network by 2027.

 Some individuals have alleged that the legal statement could go a long way to help digital asset customers.
 That, in turn, will also enhance confidence in the investors in the UK industry.
 Currently, the demand for cryptos is already at its peak, without the hesitancy that laced the 2017 bull market.